sitano/sitano.github.io/_drafts/go-channel-are-not-wrong.md

 to urge people in what channels actually are not in its nature, thus rising incorrect understanding of its nature and semantics.

-I will address to those articles:
+I will address to the following articles:

 - [So You Wanna Go Fast?](http://bravenewgeek.com/so-you-wanna-go-fast/) by Rog from February 26, 2016 at 11:18 am,